 Open Daw relies on books sales, refreshment sales, our Supporters Club, grants and donations.

-We thank all our supporters and especially the following external organisations for their grants to us:
+We thank all our supporters and especially the following external organisations and individuals for their grants or donations to us:

 Teignbridge District Councillor Martin Wrigley for £100 for solar lighting on a footpath (41) we have been campaigning on for several years.